brianignacio5/the-search-engine/doc/PARSER.md

 ### Content

-content is just a string of parsed worsed (lower cased) seperated by spaces.
+content is just a string of parsed words (lower cased) seperated by spaces.

 Test: